Published Work

 Fly fishing as a metaphor for first contact with an alien world.
 “The fly rolls back off the tip of the rod, wisping overhead.”
 The phrase used for the title, “tight lines,” is a salutation often passed between fishermen.

-“Doves Fly in the Morning,” (subscribe) Analog, Nov/Dec 2022
+“Doves Fly in the Morning,” (subscribe) Analog, Nov/Dec 2022 — Read the reprint in Small Wonders here.

 “Engineering near-light speed travel felt a hell of a lot easier than saying goodbye.
 Banjoko leaned deeper into the service port, worked his fingers along the plasma harness as he checked each power cluster.
 Schematics, circuitry, ship protocol—these he understood; they felt comfortable and safe.”
 Read Tangent Review Here.
 SFRevu Here.

-“Piano Lessons in the Dark,” (order) Etherea Magazine, Sept.
+“Piano Lessons in the Dark,” (read) Etherea Magazine, Sept.
 28, 2022

 “The absolute best song for chasing away monsters is Für Elise.
 They can’t run away fast enough.
 And the quicker I play, the faster they run.
 Of course, I’ve gotten good at playing it; my fingers snap over the piano keys—E, D#, E, D#, E, B, D, C, B.”